t-bendet/CapsulesApi/README.md

 my main focus was on readability and on making my functions as specific and short as possible all data is saved to local stroage
+HOVER over ROBOME and check out your robot

 ## bugs